Michael Uren: Career

 Uren founded Civil & Marine, a manufacturer of ground granulated blast-furnace slag, in 1955.
 In the 80’s his company developed the technology that allowed them to make high-quality cement from blast-furnace slag, a waste product of the steel industry.
 Uren and his business partner John Hobbins turned this invention into a profitable business.

 He served as its Chairman until he sold it for GBP£245 million in 2006 to the Hanson Group.

 As of 2015, he was worth an estimated GBP£170 million.

 Philanthropy

 Uren served as the chairman of the Royal London Society for the Blind.

 Uren donated GBP £30 million to the King Edward VII's Hospital Sister Agnes in 2013.
 In 2014, he also donated GBP£40 million to his alma mater, Imperial College London, to fund the creation of the College's new "Bio-Medical Engineering Research Centre" in White City, London, which he envisioned as becoming a cornerstone for "a new Silicon Valley" of biotechnology.

 Honours

-Uren was appointed Officer of the Order of the British Empire (OBE) in 1999 and was knighted in the 2016 New Year Honours for philanthropic services.
+Uren was appointed an Officer of the Order of the British Empire (OBE) in the 1999 Birthday Honours for services to the Royal London Society For the Blind.
+He was knighted in the 2016 New Year Honours for philanthropic services.